ImtiazVision/Java/Notes.md

 ### Typecasting :

 We must occasionally compel Java to transform one type of data to another.
 For instance, if we had two int variables and want to split them to get a fractional number, we could convert those values to double values.
 We may accomplish this by **typecasting** the values, often known as **casting**.
 A cast operator is preceded by the value to be cast and is written with parentheses and the name of the target type.
 For instance, `(double) 7` returns the value `7.0`.

+**Implicit Casting** :

+Casting is handled automatically by Java.
+For example, if it's stated as 18.0 / 5, Java will opt to cast 5 into a floating point 5.0, which is known as a **implicit cast**.
+Double x = 5 is another example.
+The 5 on the right is an integer, but Java knows how to convert it to a double.